allenai/scispacy/README.md

 💻 = can be installed with `CFLAGS="-mavx -DWARN(a)=(a)" pip install nmslib`

 🧠 = can be installed with `pip install nmslib-metabrainz`

+🔨 = can be installed with `conda install -c conda-forge nmslib`

 ❓ = unconfirmed